 The Company recognizes connection and reconnection charges, pole rentals, and wheeling charges as service is rendered.
+The credit balances of finalized accounts are recognized as income after six months of finalized the account.
 These charges are included in other operating income in the Statements of Income.